Yell-Lang/yell-vscode/README.md

 ## Requirements

 It is recommended that you install Yell to be able to run the code from the terminal.
+Also, it's recommended that you use Linux or macOS since some features might be broken on Windows.

 ## Known Issues